nus-cs2103-AY2021S1/ip/README.md

-# duke.Duke project template

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
-Given below are instructions on how to use it.
+# AY20/21 Sem 1 CS2103 iP (Project Duke)

+This is a greenfield Java project built for CS2103 iP.
+It is a chatbot that stores a user's task, deadlines or events.
+The project centralises around the theme of Sanrio character Gudetama.
+The bot is called GuDukeTama to pay homage to the Java mascot _Duke_.

 ## Setting up in Intellij